 We have NordVPN winning the streaming sub-round and equal results in torrenting.
 Since NordVPN received two points and CyberGhost just one, the results are clear: NordVPN takes the entertainment round.

 CyberGhost has torrenting, streaming, and NoSpy servers.
-On the other hand, you’ll find P2P, Onion Over VPN, Double VPN, and Obfuscated servers in all NordVPN’s apps.
+On the other hand, you’ll find Onion Over VPN, Double VPN, and Obfuscated servers in all NordVPN’s apps.
 Onion Over VPN is ideal for safely going to the dark web.
 Obfuscated servers can bypass censorship by beating deep-packet inspection.

-Bear in mind that CyberGhost has nothing similar, putting it at a disadvantage in server variety.
+CyberGhost has nothing similar, putting it at a disadvantage.
 What’s the quality of their networks?
 Extraordinary.
-Both options use servers based on RAM, with 10 Gbps ports to ensure stable and fast speeds.
+Both use RAM servers with 10 Gbps ports for stable speeds.
+Users who want a VPN for the USA will love NordVPN’s coverage more, with 3,300+ servers in the USA; CyberGhost has 1,400 or so.

 Winner: NordVPN 🏆